Joe Crowley: Career after Congress

+Crowley was named a fellow at the Georgetown University Institute of Politics and Public Service.
+Crowley is a member of the U.S. Semiquincentennial Commission, which is charged with planning and executing the 250th anniversary of the signing of the Declaration of Independence.
+Crowley is an honorary co-chair of the Pass USMCA Coalition, an umbrella organization working to pass USMCA, the Trump administration's replacement for the North American Free Trade Agreement.

-After leaving Congress in 2019, he joined the Washington, D. C. lobbying and law firm Squire Patton Boggs.
-In 2022, he left Squire Patton Boggs to move to the Dentons’ Law Firm, also based in Washington, D.C.
+In 2022, Crowley left Squire Patton Boggs to move to the Dentons Law Firm, also based in Washington, D.C.

 Personal life

 Crowley is married to Kasey Crowley, a registered nurse.
 They have three children: Cullen, Kenzie, and Liam.
 He is the cousin of former New York City Councilwoman Elizabeth Crowley.

+Crowley sits on the board of directors of All Hallows High School in the Bronx, New York.